martinorbanz/event-hive/README.md

 # event-hive

-## Dispatch and listen to events from any module.
+## Dispatch and listen to events from anywhere.

-EventHive lets JavaScript modules exchange information without any knowledge of each other.
+EventHive lets JavaScript modules exchange information without any knowledge of each other, in a centralized or decentralized manner.
 This is mainly intended to make life easier in two architecture/development aspects:
 - Loose coupling of *business domains* or *bounded contexts*, i.e. building blocks of your app whose code should remain separated.
 - Avoiding circular dependencies.